consulo/consulo-dev.github.io/docs/reference_guide/intellij_artifacts.md

   * _classifier_ = `""`
   * _packaging_ = `jar`

-## Gradle Example for an Individual Module from the IntelliJ Platform
+## Gradle Example for an Individual Module from the Consulo
-This section presents an example of using a Gradle script to incorporate an IntelliJ Platform module and repository in a `build.gradle` file.
+This section presents an example of using a Gradle script to incorporate an Consulo module and repository in a `build.gradle` file.
 The example illustrates declaring the artifact URL, Maven coordinates, and version for the `jps-model-serialization` module artifact.
 There are two parts to the example: the repository and the dependency sections.

 ### Repositories Section
-This code snippet selects the release repository with the first URL, and repository of IntelliJ Platform dependencies with the second URL.
+This code snippet selects the release repository with the first URL, and repository of Consulo dependencies with the second URL.
 The second URL is needed because this example selects individual modules.

 ```groovy